crotteau/science-news/README.md

 # Science News

 ## About
-A simple web application that displays top science news headlines.
+A simple web application that displays top science news headlines from [NewsAPI](https://newsapi.org/).
 The default is for US news, but there is an option to display top science news from other countries as well.

 ## Contributor
 - [Megan Crotteau](https://github.com/crotteau)